Elemental-Designs/QuestionAndAnswerService/README.md

 ## Optimization
 - Create Index for DB to improve query time
-- Using Load Balancer to increase active VUS
+- Using Load Balancer to increase active Visual Users, decrease error rate and latency.